 “The Plane!
 The Plane!”
 Campy melodrama at its best, “Fantasy Island” was a favorite reason to stay up late on Saturday nights.
 For a mere (pre-inflation) $50,000, dreams became reality, courtesy of dreamboat Ricardo Montalban, aka Mr. Roarke.
 Fortunately, dreamers can still visit the bungalow in which his sidekick Tattoo rang the bell to announce each week’s lucky guest.
-The Queen Ann Cottage at the LA Arboretum in Arcadia is even open to the public.
-Twice a year, the Arboretum hosts an Open House at the Queen Anne Cottage; the next event is Sunday May 25th from 10 a.m. to 3 p.m. ($3 suggested tour donation).
+The Queen Ann Cottage at the LA Arboretum in Arcadia is even open to the public where twice a year, the Arboretum hosts tours at the Queen Anne Cottage.

 Nearby: Sample savory dumplings and fruit-flavored shave ice at one of the many local eateries along Baldwin Avenue.
 Or stop by Westfield Santa Ana for snacks and shopping.

 Holy hiking Batman!
 Did you know that hikers in Griffith Park can explore the ‘Bat Cave’?
 Bronson Canyon caves, north of Canyon Drive in the Hollywood Hills is a perfectly picturesque place to take the kiddos for exercise mixed with a little BIF!
 POW!
 BAM! as they explore the spot where Batman and Robin stashed the Batmobile.
 Superhero aficionados of all ages – particularly fans of the campy 60’s TV show – can also cruise to Wayne Manor, better known as Greystone Mansion in the trendy Trousdale area of Beverly Hills.